tfairch2/Course-Common-Files/Program-Ideas/By Topic.md

 * File searcher - Write a program to search a text file for specific words, returns information like line number and the line it was found on.
 * File system mapper - Use a recursive function to go through all the folders in a directory and build a text file with a list of those directories.
 * Text editor or text reader - Write a program that reads text files and displays them to the screen.
 Implement pagination to make it a more accessible text reader.
 Could implement bookmarks and such.
+* Picture filters - Use the PPM image format to write programs that will apply "filters" to images. ([CS 250 Lab](https://github.com/Rachels-Courses/CS250-Data-Structures/tree/master/Assignments/Lab%2004%20-%20STL%20List))

 ## Apps

 * To-Do list - Have user keep a to-do list on their computer with a schedule, allow exporting the schedule to CSV file.
-* Recipe - Allow user to store recipes, can type in a batch (ratio) to adjust the ingredient list. ([CS 200 Lab](https://github.com/Rachels-Courses/CS200-Concepts-of-Progamming-Algorithms/blob/master/Assignments/In-class%20Labs/Lab%202%20-%20Recipe%20(Variables%2C%20conditionals%2C%20input%2C%20and%20output).md))
+* Recipe - Allow user to store recipes, can type in a batch (ratio) to adjust the ingredient list. ([CS 200 Lab](https://github.com/Rachels-Courses/CS200-Concepts-of-Progamming-Algorithms/blob/master/Assignments/In-class%20Labs/Lab%202%20-%20Recipe%20(Variables%2C%20conditionals%2C%20input%2C%20and%20output).md), [CS 134 Assignment](https://github.com/Rachels-Courses/CS134-Programming-Fundamentals/blob/master/Assignments/Programming%20Assignments/PA4%20Java%20Input%20and%20Output.md))
 * Card game - Implement a simple card game with boring-person cards (whatever the normal 52 card thing is called), or make a new card game (like MTG or Pokemon), and write a program to implement the turns so two people can play.
 * Quizzer - Use Polymorphism to store an array of Questions of different types (multiple choice, true-false, fill in the blank, etc.),